 The USDA Forest Service announced that it is opening the Panther Top Fire Tower to the public for viewing on selected dates during October and November 2015.
 This Forest Service fire tower is normally closed to the public.

 The Panther Top Fire Tower is located in Cherokee County, near Hiwassee Lake.
-The 20- foot tall lookout tower was constructed by the Civilian Conservation Corps in 1940.
-Standing atop a 2,293 foot summit, Panther Top Fire Tower is the lowest situated lookout tower in western North Carolinas, and it is also the most western tower in the state.
+The 40- foot tall lookout tower was constructed by the Civilian Conservation Corps in 1940.
+Standing atop a 2,293 foot summit, the Panther Top Fire Tower is the lowest situated lookout tower in western North Carolina, and it is also the most western tower in the state.

 The tower will be open to the public on Saturday and Sunday: October 3, 24 & 25 and October 31 & November 1.
 Hours will be 10 a.m. until 4 p.m.
 For more information, call the Tusquitee Ranger District Office at 828-837-5152.

 Feel free to share any post from the WKRK website that you feel is beneficial to your community.
 We encourage input from local law enforcement, government officials, emergency management officials, schools and other public service organizations.
 To send us information, use the form on our Contact Us page.